johanbook/docs/security/jwt.md

 # JSON Web Token

-A JSON Web Token (JWT) is a JSON encoded in a string and contains a number of claims.
-These tokens are signed and can be used to communicate authentication or authorization.
-JWTS are url-safe as they are Base64 encoded.
+A JSON Web Token (JWT) is a JSON encoded string that contains one or several claims.
+JWTs are signed and can be used to communicate authentication or authorization.
+As these tokens are base64 encoded they are also URL-safe.

 ## Structure